NotQuiteZen/homey.countdown/README.md

 ### 1.2.0

   - Restructured most of the code to make more sense and is more future-proof
+  - Added ledring-support, make a timer visible using the ledring
   - Fixes some triggers not properly triggering
   - Adds autocomplete to certain Flow cards
       - **WARNING: Old Flow cards will still work for now, but have been marked as deprecated and will be removed in a future version.
 Please change your Flows to use the new autocomplete cards.**